John King (comics): Powers and abilities

-King possesses no superhuman powers or abilities.
+John King possesses no superhuman powers or abilities.

-As Cancer, John King wears a special super-suit given to him by Thanos that gives him the appearance of a humanoid crab.
+As Cancer, King wears a special super-suit given to him by Thanos that gives him the appearance of a humanoid crab.

 In other media

 John King appears in Ironheart, portrayed by Manny Montana.
-This version is a member of a Chicago street crew led by his cousin Hood who later dies after being abandoned by Riri Williams.
+This version is a member of a Chicago street crew led by his cousin, the Hood.
+During a heist at the Heirlum agricultural facility, King finds out about Riri Williams investigating Stuart Clarke's death and attacks her.
+Williams leaves him to suffocate as the room fills with carbon monoxide.